 - Total: 20 minutes

-- Add the flour, milk, water, eggs & salt to your bowl or blender.
+- Add the flour, milk, water, eggs, banana (if using) and salt to your bowl or blender.

-- Whisk (or blend) a smooth, pourable batter is formed.
+- Whisk (or blend) until a smooth, pourable batter is formed.

 - Heat your pan thoroughly with a little oil or butter added.